kushaldas/pym/docs/exceptions.rst

 ==========

-When one starts writing code, this will be one of the most common exception he/she will find.
+When one starts writing code, this will be one of the most common exception they will find.
 This happens when someone tries to access a variable which is not defined.
 ::